People I Work With:

 In 2010, I enrolled in the Clinical Psychology program at the Graduate School of Applied and Professional Psychology at Rutgers, the State University of New Jersey.

-During my time as a doctoral student, I gained training in a variety of approaches to therapy, both psychodynamic and cognitive-behavioral.
+I trained in a variety of approaches to therapy, both psychodynamic and cognitive-behavioral.
 My education both within and outside of the classroom included experiences in individual, couples, and family therapy, in English and Spanish.
 During my studies toward my Masters of Psychology and Doctorate of Psychology at Rutgers, I specialized in multicultural psychology.

-Throughout my training, I pay attention and care to my clients' cultural and personal values.
+Throughout my training, I paid attention and care to my clients' cultural and personal values.